 Additionally, if CoinLedger already has a pre-built integration with the smart contract or decentralized app that your wallet interacted with—such QuickSwap—those transactions will also be automatically classified.

 View the list of our pre-built Polygon integrations here.

-What happens if I don’t classify Unmapped transactions?
+What happens if I don’t classify Uncategorized transactions?

 Uncategorized transactions are treated by default as non-taxable self-wallet transfers.